advancedblockchain/pyjulia_skeleton/post/pyjulia.md

 # Setting up a Mixed Python/Julia Project on GitHub

+At Advanced Block AG (ABAG) Research Group, we primarily work with Python for our data analytics.
+However, as Julia becomes more popular, the benefit of its performance and its ease of use in defining astract mathematical operation should now be ignored.
+For the near future, we foresee that mixed Python + Julia codebases will be the most sucessful for complex data analytics tasks, especially when the operations hit the performance ceiling of Python.

 This post will demonstrate the setup of a minimal GitHub repo containing both Python and Julia codes.
 Julia, as a language, is most often used for abstract mathematics and scientific computing, and writing math codes without proper testing is a sure way to invite pain and frustration.
 As such, we will focus on helping you set up a repository with mixed python and Julia codes and implementing automated testing.